 A Sermon on Romans 7:22-25

-In all of man’s technological achievement in the past century, why is man still dealing with the same problems that have been throughout history?
-Dr. Martyn Lloyd-Jones explains that fraud, theft, murder, and infedility all have wreaked havoc within every family, regardless of their technological or financial ability.
-In this sermon from Romans 7:22-25, we will see why man can conquer the pull of gravity and venture into space, yet is unable to free himself from the clutches of his own fallen morality.
-Dr. Lloyd-Jones points to our true problem, which is more powerful than any force of nature: sin.
-Our sin affects every faculty of our being, separating us from God and leaving us living eternally pointless lives.
-Can you echo Paul’s frustration when he does what he does not want to do, and does not do what he wishes to do?
-Mankind is indeed a slave to his sin regardless of scientific discovery, but in this sermon Dr. Lloyd-Jones will point us to the only One who is more powerful than our sin.
+In all of humanity’s technological achievement in the past century, why is it still dealing with the same problems that have been throughout history?
+Dr. Martyn Lloyd-Jones explains that fraud, theft, murder, and infidelity all have wreaked havoc within every family, regardless of their technological or financial ability.
+In this sermon on Romans 7:22–25 titled “Science, Morality, and God,” he explains why people can conquer the pull of gravity and venture into space, yet are unable to free themselves from the clutches of their own fallen morality.
+Dr. Lloyd-Jones points to the true problem, which is more powerful than any force of nature: sin.
+Sin affects every faculty of one’s being, separating them from God and leaving them living eternally pointless lives.
+Humankind is indeed a slave to sin regardless of scientific discovery, but in this sermon, Dr. Lloyd-Jones will point to the only One who is more powerful than sin.